 Pick a place you love in a place you love.
 A lot of my clients have gone to college in or near Vermont and want to get married in a place with that nostalgia factor.
 My Middlebury alumni have chosen to get married at the Middlebury Inn or the Basin Harbor club.
 Dartmouth alumni love Quechee for a wedding weekend.
 UVM and Champlain College alumni feel connected to Stowe.
 When you invite your friends from college to this kind of destination wedding, it becomes not only a reunion of people, but a reunion of locale.

 If you’re from Vermont, think about your hometown as a destination.
-Maybe you still have some family or friends in the area that aren’t big on traveling, but would love to be a part of your special day, they will be much more likely to attend than if you had chosen a destination wedding that requires a flight itinerary.
+Bonus: if you still have some family or friends in the area that aren’t big on traveling, but would love to be a part of your special day, they will be much more likely to attend than if you had chosen a destination wedding that requires a flight itinerary.

 If you want your guests to bond (and you want to bond with them), traveling and seeing people in a different place than they’re used to is ideal for this.
-People aren’t so far away from home to be out of their comfort zone, but just they’re just far enough that they can have new and different experiences during your wedding weekend.
+People aren’t so far away from home that they would be out of their comfort zone, but just they’re just far enough that they can have new and different experiences during your wedding weekend.

 The ideal venue has activities on site, different places to stay based on guests’ budgets, an on-site wedding coordinator, meals that are planned in advance, and communal places for you to hang out with your guests.
 Ski resorts are ideal for Vermont wedding weekends because they fit all of these criteria.

 If quality time is really important to you, then so is your wedding weekend timeline.
-(Samples can be found here.)
 Getting married on a Friday allows you to spend lots of time with your guests after the wedding is over.
 You don’t have to worry about anyone partying too hard the night before the wedding to enjoy it and you will have your pick of vendors.
 This also allows your guests the freedom to choose whether to spend one or two nights at the resort and would be ideal for guests that are trying to save money, but still really want to see you get married.